-Mr. Surbey is an independent businessman, an employee of Birchcliff and the Chair of the Reserves Evaluation Committee.
-He has over 43 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
-Mr. Surbey was the Vice-President, Corporate Development and Corporate Secretary of Birchcliff from the inception of the Corporation until June 30, 2017.
-Prior to joining Birchcliff, he served as the Vice-President, Corporate Development of Case Resources Inc., the Senior Vice-President, Corporate Development of Big Bear Exploration Ltd. and the Vice-President, Corporate Development of Stampeder Exploration Ltd. Mr. Surbey was previously a senior partner of the law firm Howard, Mackie (now Borden Ladner Gervais LLP).
-He received a Bachelor of Engineering degree and a Bachelor of Laws degree from McGill University and is a member of the Law Society of Alberta and the Society of Petroleum Engineers.
+Non-Independent Director Mr. Surbey is a corporate director, an independent businessperson and an employee of Birchcliff.
+He is the Chair of the Corporation's Reserves Evaluation Committee.
+He has over 40 Alberta, Canada years of experience in the oil and natural gas industry, including in the areas of executive leadership, business development, engineering, legal, corporate governance, finance and Age: 71 acquisitions and divestitures.
+Mr. Surbey is one of the founders of Birchcliff and served as the Vice President, Corporate Development and Corporate Secretary of the Corporation and its Director Since: May 11, 2017 predecessor entities from July 2004 to June 30, 2017.
+Prior to Birchcliff, he served as the Vice President, Corporate Development of Case Resources Inc., the Senior Vice President, Corporate Development of Big Bear Exploration Ltd. and the Vice President, Corporate Development of Stampeder Exploration Ltd. Mr. Surbey was previously a senior partner with the law firm Common Shares: 1,449,650 (1) Howard, Mackie (now Borden Ladner Gervais LLP).
+Mr. Surbey holds a Bachelor of Engineering degree and a Bachelor of Laws degree from McGill University and is a member of the Law Society of Alberta and the Society of Petroleum Engineers.
+He is also a member of the Alberta Securities Commission's Petroleum Advisory Committee.